cross-js/cross-js/README.md

 using jsDoc you would be able to take full advantage of closure-compiler advanced optimizations also

-Hold your horses and wait until Static Typing becomes a real thing: https://github.com/sirisian/ecmascript-types It's not fun to transpile your existing ts/flow back to js when it lands. so use jsDoc & `d.ts` for now.
+Hold your horses and wait until Static Typing becomes a real thing: https://github.com/sirisian/ecmascript-types It's not fun to transpile your existing ts/flow back to js when it lands.
+So use jsDoc & `d.ts` for now.

 ## Don't use cancelable promises